EmberLightVFX/BMD-Fusion-Scripting-Stubs/README.md

-# BMD Fusion scripting stubss
+# BMD Fusion scripting stubs

 A script to generate python stubs from Fusion.